survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 vendor.dc746a5db4ed650296e1.js
 ```

 If the file contents related to a chunk are different, the hash changes as well, thus the cache gets invalidated.
-More accurately, the browser sends a new request for the new file.
+More accurately, the browser sends a new request for the file.
 If only `main` bundle gets updated, only that file needs to be requested again.

 The same result can be achieved by generating static filenames and invalidating the cache through a querystring (i.e., `main.js?d587bbd6e38337f5accd`).
 The part behind the question mark invalidates the cache.
 According to [Steve Souders](http://www.stevesouders.com/blog/2008/08/23/revving-filenames-dont-use-querystring/), attaching the hash to the filename is the most performant option.